micropython/micropython-esp32-ulp/docs/preprocess.rst

 Usage
 ------------------------

-Normally the assembler is called as follows
+Normally the assembler is called as follows:

 .. code-block:: python